isomerpages/singapore-customs-old/_certificates-of-origin/03-how-to-cancel-or-amend-a-co.md

 ## How to cancel a Certificate of Origin?

 A CO that is not utilised shall be returned to Singapore Customs with a cover letter stating the request for cancellation.
-You may send it to:
+You may send through mail or drop it at the drop box located at:

 Tariffs and Trade Services Branch (Rules of Origin Unit)
 Singapore Customs
-55 Newton Road #06-01
+55 Newton Road #02-01
 Revenue House
 Singapore 307987